RevanYor/sensconverter/README.md

 - **Backend**: Node.js with Express for serving static files
 - **No database required**: All conversion factors are stored in the frontend code

-## Contributing

-Feel free to open issues or submit pull requests if you find any bugs or want to add support for more games.

 ## License

 MIT License - feel free to use this project however you'd like!